-109 Specifically, we created an indicator variable that equals one if an award was imposed after State Farm was decided.
+^{129.} Specifically, we created an indicator variable that equals one if an award was imposed after State Farm was decided.

+^{130.} See discussion supra Subsection II.B.2.

-110 Such an approach is not possible without substantial quantities of data-more than are available to researchers.
-Additionally, including a separate variable for each state's cap would simply devolve compiled by Ronen Avraham.111 The DSTLR provides the year of enactment and statutory text for individual punitive damages caps, and we use this information to construct an indicator variable that equals one when a given state had a cap in place.112 We also glean from the DSTLR which states had enacted evidentiary reform with respect to punitive damages for use in supplemental analyses.
+^{131.} Such an approach is not possible without substantial quantities of data-more than are available to researchers.
+Additionally, including a separate variable for each state's cap would simply devolve into a qualitative analysis of individual state laws.
+While such an analysis could be useful, that is not our goal here.

+^{132.} See generally Avraham, supra note 75.

+one when a given state had a cap in place.133 We also glean from the DSTLR which states had enacted evidentiary reform with respect to punitive damages for use in supplemental analyses.